 AGuyinVancouver posted this one at the Cohort.
 It’s hard to say which angle when looking at the Vehicross is the worst, but its rear end is clearly a contender.
-But this spare tire cover looks more like some very strange butt cancer.
+This spare tire cover looks more like some very strange butt cancer.

 Some 5,958 were ever built, of which 4,153 were sold in the US between 1999 and 2001.
 Will they become collectible classics someday?